D5116, 5116, 24116

 During the December Christmas week D5116 was noted operating out of Ayr, perhaps assisting with the increased coal movements from local collieries, especially in the light of the loss of D5051 and the arrival of a number of winter storms.

-Condition October: blue/yellow livery, gangway doors in place with substantial weatherstripping, headlights fitted, steam style shedplate on cab front, full size water tank, shortened fuel tank, blanking plate fitted (five holes), hand/footholds present, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs, 'D' number prefix present.
+Condition October: blue/yellow livery, gangway doors in place with substantial weatherstripping, headlights fitted, steam style shedplate on cab front, full size water tank, shortened fuel tank, blanking plate fitted (five slats), hand/footholds present, cantrail water filler sheeted over, three-rung bogie mounted footsteps, ridge sided sandboxes, three-piece miniature snowploughs, 'D' number prefix present.

 Photograph courtesy Geoffrey Robinson/Collection N Ross.